 Parental Kidnapping in Virginia

-Under Virginia law, it possible for a parent to kidnap his or her own kid?
+Under Virginia law, is it possible for a parent to kidnap his or her own kid?
 People in general seem to understand that kidnapping or childnapping involves the “taking” of a child.
 However, the underlying presumption many make is that the “taking” is of someone else’s child.
 How could it ever be illegal for a parent to take custody of their own child?

 Virginia law is clear: anyone, even parents, can be convicted of kidnapping their children.
 However, the consequences are much worse if the child is removed from the Commonwealth of Virginia.